erandiganepola/wso2-cloud-flutter-demo/README.md

 When developing mobile applications, technology stack, security and usability are the main concerns.
 The _“write once, run anywhere”_ approach that comes with cross platform  applications allows developers to utilize a single code on multiple platforms, which greatly reduces costs and shortens the development time , unlike native apps.

-When invoking APIs securely, shipping credentials/access tokens (ex: client-secrets) with the application is not recommended because they can be easily exposed.
+When invoking APIs securely, embed the credentials/access tokens (ex: client-secrets) in source code is not recommended because they can be easily exposed.
 The proposed approach is using [authorization code grant type](https://is.docs.wso2.com/en/latest/learn/authorization-code-grant/) which authenticates with an authorization server using a combination of client-id and authorization code.
 But then again authorization code can be intercepted.
 Therefore the recommended way for mobile applications is ['authorization code grant with proof key for code exchange'](https://is.docs.wso2.com/en/5.9.0/learn/try-authorization-code-grant/).
 Refer the [RFC-7636 spec](https://tools.ietf.org/html/rfc7636) on Proof Key for Code Exchange (PKCE) by OAuth Public Clients for more details.

 In this project, we have written a [Flutter](https://flutter.dev/) mobile application which securely invokes an API through [WSO2 API Cloud](https://wso2.com/api-management/cloud/) using `authorization code grant with PKCE` .